-A skeptical left-liberal's blog, including skepticism about left-liberalism, but even more about other issues of politics.
-A skeptical look at Gnu Atheism, religion, social sciences, more.
-And me?
-I am who I am... more later...
+A skeptical left-liberal's, or eco-socialist's blog, including skepticism about left-liberalism (and related things under other labels), but even more about other issues of politics.
+Also, a skeptical look at Gnu Atheism, religion, social sciences, more.

 elsewhere here (from a "skeptic") that "agnosticism has no